Green Peas Subzi (Dhaba Style)

 This is the simplest version and above mentioned ingredients are a must, do not substitute.

-Kashmiri Red Chili powder gives good colour and right level of spicyness.
+Kashmiri Red Chili powder gives good color and right level of spiciness.

-To make it extra special saute everything in butter, temper with cumin seeds and garnish with finely crushed kasturi methi.
+To make it extra special saute everything in butter, temper with cumin seeds and garnish with finely crushed kasuri methi.
 But this is optional.

 This would serve 3 people (approx).